aadamr0/nc_news_fe/README.md

 <br>
 npm run dev
 <br>
-Then open the link provided by vite in the command line
+Then open the link provided by Vite in the command line